Acce5sDenied/MCBE_Parkour_wiki/README.md

 |A7 shifted + blocking     |0.00353318            |
 |A7 sprint + blocking      |0.01531045            |

 + Note: blocking is NOT blocking with shield.
-See numbers section.<br>
+See numbers section.\

 Air taps aren't included because of no inertia, giving different result some of the times.
 So use A7 taps instead.